Kalamkari: Middle forms

 In the Middle Ages, the term was also used to refer to the making of any cotton fabric patterned through the medium of vegetable dyes by free-hand and block-printing, produced in many regions of India.
-In places where the fabric is block printed, the kalam (pen) is used to draw finer details and for application of some colors.
+In places where the fabric is block printed, the kalam (pen) is used to draw finer details and for application of some colours.